Updated: Oct 17

 The couple who can’t stand one another to begin with but end up falling in love.
 Usually, a heterosexual relationship when the male is rich, arrogant, inaccessible (until the heroine arrives to turn his apple cart upside down).

 The pure-hearted hero on a quest who is the ‘chosen one’.

 Now, maybe you are someone whose lip curls at such tried and tested formulas, but there’s still no denying that audiences exist for these familiar constructs.
 People still buy into these types of stereotypical characters and tropes.
-And yet, there must also be elements that make these stories unique in themselves so that they do not seem completely cardboard.
+And yet, there must also be elements that make these stories unique in themselves so that they do not seem completely cardboard and copied.